Lane Kenworthy, The Good Society

 Though not widely appreciated, this hole in our understanding isn’t unknown.
 Paul Krugman wrote in 1994 that “There are many economic puzzles, but there are only two really great mysteries.
 One of these mysteries is why economic growth takes place at different rates over time and across countries.
 Nobody really knows why….”
 Two decades later his assessment hadn’t changed: “The reasons some countries grow more successfully than others remain fairly mysterious….”34 Patterns in the post-1970s era suggest that Krugman is correct.
 When it comes to the rich democratic nations, we have very little clue about what yields faster economic growth over the medium to long run.

-- Benjamin M. Friedman, The Moral Consequences of Economic Growth, Knopf, 2005; Ronald Inglehart, “Modernization, Existential Security, and Cultural Change,” in Handbook of Advances in Culture and Psychology, volume 7, edited by Michele J. Gelfand, Chi-yue Chiu, and Ying-yi Hong, Oxford University Press, 2018; Lane Kenworthy, “Happiness,” The Good Society. ↩
+- Benjamin M. Friedman, The Moral Consequences of Economic Growth, Knopf, 2005; Ronald Inglehart, Cultural Evolution, Cambridge University Press, 2018; Lane Kenworthy, “Progress,” The Good Society; Kenworthy, “Happiness,” The Good Society. ↩

 - Friedrich Hayek, “The Price System as a Mechanism for Using Knowledge,” American Economic Review, 1945. ↩